Home 9 Scottish Wildcat

 Physical Appearance

 The Scottish wild cat is bigger than a household cat, with a larger skull and longer limbs.
-Males can grow up to 25 inches in length, with tails 11 to 14 inches long.
+Males can grow up to 25 inches long, with tails 11 to 14 inches long.
 The tails are bushy with rings and a black tip.
 There are no white markings.

 Scottish Wildcat FROM TO